TL;DR Summary

 How Much Time Does it Take to Become Conversational?

-The time it takes depends largely on the language and your prior experience.
-If you already know Spanish, you could reach a conversational level in Portuguese within six months in an hour a day, or even faster with more time.
-But for languages further removed—like Russian—it can take years of steady listening and reading before reaching the same comfort level.
+The time it takes depends largely on your target language language and your prior experience.
+If you already know Spanish, for example, you could reach a conversational level in Portuguese within six months studying an hour a day.
+But for more distant languages—like Russian—a conversational level can require years of steady listening and reading.

 Here you can read: How long does it take to learn a language